-Research and development in the Automotive Batteries business is undertaken by the technology development division and automotive battery technology department at GS Yuasa International Ltd., the technology development division of GS Yuasa Energy Co., Ltd., etc. Research and development overseas is undertaken by the technology development divisions at production sites abroad, the technology development division and automotive battery technology department at GS Yuasa International Ltd., GS Yuasa Asia Technical Center Ltd., etc. Research and development in the Industrial Batteries and Power Supplies business is undertaken by the technology development division; the technology department of the industrial battery production headquarters; the power supply system development headquarters; and the technology department of the power supply system production headquarters at GS Yuasa International Ltd., GS Yuasa Lighting Service Co., Ltd., etc. Research and development division of GS Yuasa International Ltd., the technology development department of Blue Energy Co., Ltd., Honda GS Yuasa EV Battery R&D Co., Ltd., etc. Research and development in the Other business is undertaken by the research and technology development division of GS Yuasa International Ltd., the technology department of GS Yuasa Membrane Co., Ltd., etc.
+Research and development in the Automotive Batteries business is undertaken by the technology development division and automotive battery technology department at GS Yuasa International Ltd., the technology development division of GS Yuasa Energy Co., Ltd., etc. Research and development overseas is undertaken by the technology development divisions at production sites abroad, the technology development division and automotive battery technology department at GS Yuasa International Ltd., GS Yuasa Asia Technical Center Ltd., etc. Research and development division; the Industrial Batteries and Power Supplies business is undertaken by the technology development division; the technology department of the industrial battery production headquarters; the power supply system development headquarters; and the technology department of the power supply system production headquarters at GS Yuasa International Ltd., GS Yuasa Lighting Service Co., Ltd., etc. Research and development division of GS Yuasa International Ltd., the technology development division of GS Yuasa International Ltd., the technology development division of GS Yuasa International Ltd., the technology development division of GS Yuasa International Ltd., the technology development division of GS Yuasa International Ltd., the technology development division of GS Yuasa International Ltd., the technology development division of GS Yuasa International Ltd., the technology development in the Other business is undertaken by the research and technology development division of GS Yuasa EV Battery R&D Co., Ltd., etc. Research and development in the Cother business is undertaken by the research and technology development division of GS Yuasa International Ltd., the technology department of GS Yuasa Membrane Co., Ltd., etc.

-Research and development expenses in the fiscal year ended March 31, 2024 totaled \(\frac{\pmathbf{4}}{14,002}\) million (calculated by adding the total research and development expenses of \(\frac{\pmathbf{4}}{1,952}\) million at Honda GS Yuasa EV Battery R&D Co., Ltd. (hereinafter "HGYB"), an equity method associate, to the Group's consolidated research and development expenses of \(\frac{\pmathbf{4}}{12,049}\) million).
+Research and development expenses in the fiscal year ended March 31, 2024 totaled ¥14,002 million (calculated by adding the total research and development expenses of ¥1,952 million at Honda GS Yuasa EV Battery R&D Co., Ltd. (hereinafter "HGYB"), an equity method associate, to the Group's consolidated research and development expenses of ¥12,049 million).
 Although HGYB is an equity method associate, the Group regards the company as a key development entity, thus including the expenses in the amount above.
 All the expenses refer to research and development expenses related to the Automotive Lithium-ion Batteries business.